simarbedi/Timer/README.md

 # Timer
 my eggTimer.
-This is a singl page application made as a timer.
+This is a single page application made as a timer.